 Over two floors.
 One bedroom: 1 x king-size, 1 x twin.
 Bathroom with bath, shower over bath, basin and WC.
 Kitchen/dining room.
 Sitting room.

 Electric night storage heating.
 Electric oven and hob, microwave, fridge, freezer, washing machine, TV, DVD, WiFi.
-Fuel and power inc. in rent.
+Power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair available.
 Ample off road parking.
 Large garden with furniture and barbecue.
 One well behaved pet welcome.
 Sorry, no smoking.
 Shop .
 Pub 1 mile.
 Beach 10 miles.
 Note: Enough fuel for the first fire will be provided.

 About the location